mmatschiner/CladeAge-Tutorial/README.md

 tail -n 35 Near_et_al.nex | sed 's/paup/assumptions/g' >> Near_et_al_red.nex
 ```

-If you should not be able to execute these commands on the command line, you could instead download the reduced alignment file `Near_et_al_red.nex` using the link in the left-hand column under "Data".
+If you should not be able to execute these commands on the command line, you could instead download the reduced alignment file `Near_et_al_red.nex` using the link in the left-hand menu under "Data".

 ### Installing the CladeAge package